-The 1A is open all year round, but it is not recommended during the Winter due to the snow conditions and lack of traffic when something happens.
+While open all year round, it is not recommended during the Winter due to the snow conditions and lack of traffic when something happens.
 During the Winter months Parks Canada asks all the travellers, including cyclists, to refrain from travelling on the Bow Valley Parkway between Johnston Canyon and the Parkway’s East entrance off the highway between during set times in the evenings.
 This is to create traffic-free periods for wild life.